gustavo-depaula/stalin-sort/readme.md

 # Welcome to  the Hacktoberfest 2018 Stalin Sort :clipboard:
 Stalin Sort in any language you like!
-What is Stalin ort?
+What is Stalin Sort?
 ![poster](stalin-sort.jpeg)

 # What is Hacktoberfest?